MartinPankraz/Security-Insights-2-Action/student/quest1.md

 Can you find the latest update time for the SAP Audit Log?

 3. Open the Connectors page (Configuration -> Data Connectors), click on the `Microsoft Sentinel for SAP` connector, and navigate from `Open Connector Page`.
+To simplify the navigation, consider using either the search functionality or changing the status filter from All to Connected.

 4. Continue to the watchlist section under Configuration, identify the relevant list to learn which transaction codes are currently considered sensitive.
 Use the button `View in Logs` to expand values.